JacqsLabz/Sims4-Yootz-Story/1.1-TwoSims+Romance/00-index.md

 ![](12-22-16_5-29-37%C2%A0PM.png)

-Sara got more tips from Don, including protient shakes.
+Sara got more tips from Don, including protien shakes.

 ----